yaapu/FrskyTelemetryScript/README.md

 - /SOUNDS/yaapu0/fr
 - /SOUNDS/yaapu0/de

-On Horus make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.
+## Installation on Horus

-On Horus radios the script can be started in 2 ways:
+The script can be started in 2 ways:

 - widget (recommended) see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget)

 - one time script by using the yaapux.lua or yaapux.luac script, see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12)

+Make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.

-On Horus radios the correct folder structure is
+The correct folder structure is

 - /SCRIPTS/YAAPU/CFG
 - /SCRIPTS/YAAPU/IMAGES